ramonberrutti/diy-service-mesh/README.md

 ## Implementing the proxy that will intercept the HTTP/1.1 requests and responses.

-### Why we need a proxy?
+### Why need a proxy?

-The proxy is going to intercept all of the inbound and outbound traffic of the services. (except that we configure to ignore) Linkerd has a Rust based proxy called `linkerd2-proxy` and Istio has a C++ based proxy called `Envoy`, which is a very powerful proxy with a lot of features.
+The proxy is going to intercept all of the inbound and outbound traffic of the services. (except explicitly ignored) Linkerd has a Rust based proxy called `linkerd2-proxy` and Istio has a C++ based proxy called `Envoy`, which is a very powerful proxy with a lot of features.

-Our proxy is going to be very simple, we are going to use Go to implement it.
+Our proxy is going to be very simple and will be similar to `linkerd2-proxy`.

 For now, the proxy is going to listen on two ports, one for the inbound traffic and another for the outbound traffic.